CroXY3D/CroXY/README.md

 # CroXY
 Croxy is a Crossed Gantry 3D Printer.
 Pronounced "Crock-see".

+Designed and built by Wes Cherry (Ocho Camino)

 CroXY is a fully enclosed 3D Quadrap printer with a crossed linear rail gantry design, direct drive extruder and a kinematically mounted bed that moves in Z with three ball screws.